 The orchestras rehearse every Saturday afternoon (16:00-18:30) or evening (19:00-22:00) at the Dalton School, Aronskelkweg 1 in The Hague.

 All orchestras and ensembles of the association perform regularly in The Hague and surroundings.
 In addition, every year, the Junior Orchestra and Youth Orchestra go on national and/or international concert tours.

 The association is open and family-like.
 Social activities play an important part.
 Through social activities, we hope to provide a safe, welcoming and fun environment for children to play classical music together and to stimulate a shared passion.
 Social events include parties, team-building events and activities for the younger children.

-Come and meet the orchestra during one of our open days or one of our recruiting days (instroomdag.)
-Check our calendar for actual dates.
+Come and meet the orchestra during one of our open days (open dag) or one of our recruiting days (instroomdag) Check our calendar for actual dates.
 Young musicians of all instruments are welcome to come and try out the orchestra.
 We have a trial period of 4 weeks, without obligations.

-Please send an e-mail if you are interested in playing in one of our orchestras or ensembles, the introductory lessons and/or would like more information.
+Please contact us if you are interested in playing in one of our orchestras or ensembles, the introductory lessons and/or would like more information.
 Or register by filling out the registration form.